 EAAFP Information Brochure

-The electronic version of the latest EAAFP Information Brochure published in December 2016 is available for download in English and in Korean.
+The electronic version of the latest EAAFP Information Brochure are available for download in English and in Korean.
 All files are in pdf format.
 Download the Adobe Acrobat reader.

 The EAAFP Information Brochure illustrates and explains the history, goal, Partners, Flyway Site Network and current activities of the EAAFP.
 Please click the following links to check contents before downloading.